Parents & Families

 All parents are automatically members of the Drew Parent Association and are invited to become involved in the life of the University by participating in campus and regional programs.
 There are no dues.

 The Parent Council acts as the executive arm of the Parent Association to provide leadership and direction regarding parent relations.
 The Council seeks to support our students by collaborating with the Office of Alumni and Parent Communities and other campus departments to improve, promote, and advance the University’s commitment to a rigorous and distinctive educational experience that prepares our students to flourish both personally and professionally.

 Parent Council members play a key role in:

 The Council is led by its co-chairs, who each serve a minimum of one academic year.
-There are currently four committees: Admissions, Career Services, Parent Engagement, and Philanthropy.
-Members may join any committee they wish, and may remain on the council even after their student graduates, as there is much to learn from past parents!
+Members may remain on the council even after their student graduates, as there is much to learn from past parents!

 Parent Council Co-Chairs for 2021-2022